tno-terminology-design/tev2-specifications/docs/spec-files/90-configuration-file.md

 | `markdown-table-row` | a markdown table row of two cells, the first containing `{{glossaryTerm}}` and the second `{{glossaryText}}`.
 Of course, this will only work if the [MRGref](@) is preceeded by a markdown table header. |
 | `markdown-section-2` | a level 2 markdown section, using `{{glossaryTerm}}` as the header, and `{{glossaryText}}` as the (textual) contents of that section. |
 | `markdown-section-3` | same as `markdown-section-2`, except that it is a level 3 markdown section. |

+## Predefined sorting values

+There is only one predefined HRGT sorting value (called `default`).
+It need not be specified (as it is default).

+It is described in section [HRG Sorting](/docs/spec-tools/hrgt#hrg-sorting).

 </TabItem>